Information Services, University of Stirling

 - User passwords must be a minimum of 12 characters in length.
 There is no maximum length.

-- Passwords may be constituted from a combination of upper case characters (A-Z), lower case characters (a-z), and numerals (0-9) but there is no requirement for any particular number of each type.
+- Passwords must be constituted from a combination of upper case characters (A-Z), lower case characters (a-z), and numerals (0-9) with at least one of each type.